davebraze/pyemread-1/README.md

 ## pyemread

+***

 This is a set of functions designed for assisting with stimulus creation and eye-movement (EM) data analysis of single/multi-line text reading experiments.

 The package contains of three modules each involving a set of functions:

-(a) gen: functions in this module help to generate bitmaps of single/multi-line texts for reading, including txt/csv files specifying word-wise regions of interest, and visualize saccades, fixations, and ime-stamped eye-movement data on bitmaps;
+* *gen*: functions in this module help to generate bitmaps of single/multi-line texts for reading, including txt/csv files specifying word-wise regions of interest, and visualize saccades, fixations, and ime-stamped EM data on bitmaps;

-(b)	ext: functions in this module aim to extract saccades and fixations detected by eye trackers (SRR eyelink devices) during reading and classifying them into different text lines (module); (c)	cal: functions in this module can calculate regional summaries of widely-adopted EM measures used in reading research (module).
+* *ext*: functions in this module aim to extract saccades and fixations detected by eye trackers (SRR eyelink devices) during reading and classifying them into different text lines (module);

+* *cal*: functions in this module can calculate regional summaries of widely-adopted EM measures used in reading research (module).

 ### Installation